wavefrontHQ/docs/pages/doc/alerts_manage.md

 ## Delete an Alert

 You delete an alert from the Alerts Browser page.
 Only users with the **Alerts** permission can delete an alert.

+{% include tip.html content="The **Alerts** permission does not apply to alerts associated with [ingestion policies](ingestion_policies.html).
+Only Super Admin users can delete ingestion policy alerts." %}

 <table style="width: 100%;">
 <tbody>